LDS-Data/lds-church-discipline/README.md

 1. Click "View on GitHub" above
 2. If you have a GitHub account, log in; otherwise, create a new account and log in.
 3. Open the file within the project that you wish to edit by clicking on its filename.
-For example, this file is `README.dm`.
+For example, this file is [README.md](https://github.com/LDS-Data/lds-church-discipline/blob/master/README.md).
 4. When the file opens in your browser, click the pencil icon to edit the file.
 5. Make the desired changes, then add a description of the changes and click "Propose file change".
 This will make your changes available for me to review and (if accepted) incorporate into the database.